What is Safe Browsing?

 The Safe Browsing Lookup API is an experimental API that enables applications to send URLs to our Safe Browsing service and check their status (e.g. phishing, malware, unwanted software).
 You don't need to know how the Safe Browsing service is implemented, and the API is simple and easy to use.
 You can start using the Safe Browsing Lookup API now.

 - Privacy: API users exchange data with the server using hashed URLs, so the server never knows the actual URLs queried by the clients.

-- Response time: API users maintain a local cache of the hashed URLs in our suspected phishing and malware lists; they do not need to query the server every time they want to check a URL.
+- Response time: API users maintain a local cache of the hashed URLs in our suspected phishing, malware, and unwanted software lists; they do not need to query the server every time they want to check a URL.

 The major drawback of the Safe Browsing API v3 is its implementation complexity.

 - Be aware of the internal structures of how the server stores hashed URLs in the phishing, malware and unwanted software lists, and implement the hashing and suffix/prefix expressions.